- Zinc deficiency is when the body does not have enough of the mineral zinc for the body's essential functions.

 How is zinc deficiency treated?

-Extra zinc can be obtained from a supplement, usually in the form of a pill or capsule.
+If you have a diagnosed zinc deficiency, your doctor may recommend this is treated by taking a zinc supplement, usually in the form of a pill or capsule.
 Your doctor will recommend the right dose for you, depending on your symptoms.
-Zinc can also be obtained from some multi-vitamin supplements or cold remedies that contain zinc.
+You can also get added zinc from some multivitamin supplements, or cold remedies that contain zinc.

-It’s important to follow your doctor’s or pharmacist’s recommendations, as having too much zinc can lead to diarrhoea or vomiting, and can interfere with other nutrients you need such as copper and iron.
+It's important to follow your doctor's or pharmacist's recommendations, as having too much zinc can lead to side effects including diarrhoea or vomiting.
+It can also interfere with the absorption of other nutrients you need, such as copper and iron.
 You should not take more than 40mg of extra zinc a day, unless your doctor tells you to.

 Can zinc deficiency be prevented?

-The best way to avoid zinc deficiency for most people is to eat foods that are high in zinc.
-These include oysters, meat and fish.
-Smaller amounts of zinc can be found in cereals, legumes, dairy foods and seeds.
+The best way to avoid zinc deficiency for most people is to eat foods that are high in zinc especially dairy foods, poultry, meat and seafood.
+Zinc can also be found in cereals, legumes, nuts and seeds.

 Learn more here about the development and quality assurance of healthdirect content.